Autumn808/Empowering-Women-in-Data-Shaping-an-Inclusive-AI-Future/README.md

 Elevate Women’s voices.
 Do you have a women coworker who's talked over in meetings?
 Are your female co workers always force to take notes?
 This is your chance to be an ally and advocate.

-Have you ever attended or supported employee resource groups?
-Volunteer to take notes  or do the paper work?
+Have you ever considered attended or supported employee resource groups?
+Volunteer to take notes or do the paper work, so it doesn’t become a only woman's job.

+To learn more here is a Medium article I wrote: https://medium.com/@with-enough-coffee/empowering-women-in-data-shaping-an-inclusive-ai-future-693250c1016e